A Compute&Memory Efficient Model-Driven Neural 5G Receiver for Edge AI-assisted RAN: Model Driven Neural Receiver (MDX)

 \subsection{Training \gls{mdx}}

 The proposed \gls{mdx} architecture is fully differentiable.
 It is trained by defining a loss function and back-propagating the gradients.
 We use \gls{bce} loss for the \glspl{llr} and \gls{mse} loss for the \gls{mimo} channel estimates.
-For a given estimate of \glspl{llr} $\mathscr{l}$, and for every training data sample $n_{\text{TTI}}$ processed by \gls{mdx} (every TTI), the \gls{bce} loss function is defined as where $\hat{{p}}_{b,f,s,n_{TX}}=1/(1+\exp(-\mathscr{l}_{b,f,s,n_{TX}}))$, $B_{n_{TX}}$ is the number of bits per symbol for the $n_{TX}$-th \gls{mimo} layer, and $|\mathcal{D}|$ represents the cardinality of the set $\mathcal{D}$.
+For a given estimate of \glspl{llr} $L$, and for every training data sample $n_{\text{TTI}}$ processed by \gls{mdx} (every TTI), the \gls{bce} loss function is defined as where $\hat{{p}}_{b,f,s,n_{TX}}=1/(1+\exp(-L_{b,f,s,n_{TX}}))$, $B_{n_{TX}}$ is the number of bits per symbol for the $n_{TX}$-th \gls{mimo} layer, and $|\mathcal{D}|$ represents the cardinality of the set $\mathcal{D}$.
 Similarly, a \gls{mse} loss is defined as where $\hat{\mathbf{H}}_{f,s}$ is an estimate of the \gls{mimo} channel, and \(\|\cdot\|_F\) is the Frobenius norm.
 In addition to using \gls{bce} loss on the final estimate of \glspl{llr} in \eqref{eq:llrs_detection}, we also put a \gls{bce} loss on an intermediate estimate of the \glspl{llr}.
 The intermediate estimate of \glspl{llr} are

 where the subscripts "${1,\mathbf{1}}$" indicate that all learnable parameters of the demapping function are fixed to $1$, making them non-trainable.
-Then, the overall loss function can be defined over a training batch of size \( N_{\text{TTI}} \) as where $\text{snr}_{n_{\text{TTI}}}$ is the linear SNR of the $n_{\text{TTI}}$-th training sample, and the multiplier $\lambda$ is a hyperparameter that weights the \gls{mse} loss.
+Then, the overall loss function can be defined over a training batch of size \( N_{\text{TTI}} \) as

+where $\text{snr}_{n_{\text{TTI}}}$ is the linear SNR of the $n_{\text{TTI}}$-th training sample, and the multiplier $\lambda$ is a hyperparameter that weights the \gls{mse} loss.
 Note that the intermediate \glspl{llr} in \eqref{eq:llrs_dals} are computed only in the training phase.